btoll/hugo/README.md

 # Hugo

-Compile your markdown for your website built with [Hugo] in a container.
+Create new articles and compile your markdown for your website with [Hugo] in a container.

 The tag represents the version of Hugo.